nylenylenyle/hospital_readmission_risk_analysis/README.md

 ## Executive Summary

-This project analyzes the **Diabetes 130-US Hospitals for Years 1999-2008** dataset to identify encounter-level characteristics associated with **readmission within 30 days**.
+This project analyzes the **Diabetes 130-US Hospitals for Years 1999-2008** dataset to identify encounter-level characteristics associated with readmission within 30 days.
 After retaining each patient's first recorded encounter and excluding discharge dispositions where subsequent readmission was not a meaningful outcome, the analytic cohort contained **69,973 patients**.
 Of these, **6,277 (9.0%)** were readmitted within 30 days.

-The strongest descriptive signal was **prior inpatient utilization**: patients with **3+ prior inpatient visits had a 26.5% 30-day readmission rate versus 8.1% among patients with no prior inpatient visits** — an absolute difference of **18.3 percentage points** and a **3.26x relative rate**.
+The strongest descriptive signal was **prior inpatient utilization**: patients with 3+ prior inpatient visits had a **26.5% 30-day readmission rate** versus **8.1%** among patients with no prior inpatient visits — an absolute difference of **18.3 percentage points** and a **3.26x relative rate**.
 Discharge destination showed an equally important risk gradient: patients discharged to a rehabilitation facility had a **26.3%** readmission rate compared with **6.9%** among patients discharged home.

 These findings suggest that a practical readmission surveillance workflow should prioritize **recent healthcare utilization and post-acute discharge needs first**, then use length of stay, age, medication burden, and diagnostic complexity as secondary escalation signals.